-Training Before Traveling With Your Dog
+Training Your Dog for Travel

 Some destinations will be better suited for your pet than others.
 Choose your locations wisely to ensure that both you and your dog can enjoy the trip.
 Dogs can become anxious when put in new environments, so be aware of this when planning.
 For example, a dog who is accustomed to the suburbs may be very overwhelmed in a large city.
-Try not to throw them completely out of their comfort zone.
-Let them get used to the idea of a new place over time and don’t surround them with strangers as this can overwhelm them and cause them to misbehave as a result.
+Try to avoid overwhelming them or be ready to help them cope with their new surroundings.
+If your dog needs a lot of exercise, look for hikes, walking paths, parks, or other areas where they can play and explore.

 Food and water bowls